Boost Confidence and Self Esteem by Mindful Living

 But you can also practice deep breathing while you’re active at home or at work.
 You focus on drawing in deep breaths and slowly releasing them.
 You can also use mindful replacement techniques.

-These are strategies that call for you to be aware of the thoughts that you think about yourself rather than simply letting them pass through your mind.
+These are strategies that call for you to be aware of the thoughts you think about yourself rather than simply letting them pass through your mind.
+They should help you boost your confidence and self esteem.
 Whenever any negative self-talk pops into your mind, you make a conscious choice to stop and correct the thought.

 You correct it by replacing it with affirming words that help you accept yourself as you are.
 This helps you reprogram your thoughts to enable you to feel empowered rather than listening to words that hinder you and create self-doubt.